garyyu/docs/Monetary-Policy.md

 ## There are already better store of values or "get rich quick" coins

 Grin is privacy and scalability focused.
-Its qualities are best utilized as a medium of exchange than as a store of value.
+Its qualities are better utilized as a medium of exchange, than as a store of value.

 ## It will get forked into a "get rich quick" coin